learnitmyway/learnitmyway/content/post/js-split.md

 ### Example 1: part of a string

-Here is a common example, which involves getting the the token from an auth header that is part of [Token-based Authentication System](https://www.okta.com/identity-101/what-is-token-based-authentication/):
+Here is a common example, which involves getting the the token from an auth header that is part of a Token-based Authentication System.
+If this doesn't mean anything to you that's ok, all you need to know for the following example is that there is a string with the value `bearer token`, but only `token` is needed (as this is this the part that identifies the user):

 ```javascript
 const authHeader = 'bearer token'